OpenTrading/OTMql4AMQP/README.md

 `MQL4/Experts/OTMql4/OTPyTestPikaEA.mq4`

-`OnTimer` is called every iTIMER_INTERVAL_SEC (10 sec.) which allows us to use Python to look for Pika inbound messages (not yet), or execute a stack of calls from Python to us in Metatrader.
+`OnTimer` is called every iTIMER_INTERVAL_SEC (10 sec.) which allows us to use Python to look for Pika inbound messages, or execute a stack of calls from Python to us in Metatrader.
 ### Round Tripping